bjoernmichaelsen/gentoo-go/README.md

 The images can be found at https://hub.docker.com/r/bjoernmichaelsen/gentoo-go/tags.

+## What tags exist in the docker hub repo?

+* latest: the last build (moving)
+* goX.XX.X: the latest build with that go version (moving)
+* nightly-XXXX-XX-XX: the build on that (stable)

 ## how can I use this locally?

 If you want to build the image locally, have a recent versions of GNU make,